dcavins/hierarchical-groups-for-bp/readme.txt

 Create a new language file from the included `hierarchical-groups-for-bp.pot` file.
 Save the language files in a new directory, `wp-content/languages/hierarchical-groups-for-bp/`, with the filenames `hierarchical-groups-for-bp-{locale}.mo` and `hierarchical-groups-for-bp-{locale}.po`.
 Please consider contributing to the translation project for this plugin (add link once published).
+Read more about [creating custom language files](https://codex.buddypress.org/getting-started/customizing/customizing-labels-messages-and-urls/).

 == Changelog ==